 Download Old Movie Time

-If you are a Roku user, this plugin is a must have on your Plex server.
+If you are a Roku user, this plugin is a must-have on your Plex server.
 IceFilms sources various TV shows and movies from Roku TV on your Plex server.
-You have the option to setup email ID so that IceFilms can notify you when your favorite show is available.
-There might be chances that IceFilms don’t function for you as desired because the GitHub version was never updated.
-You can fall back to LetMeWatchThis which is a great alternative to IceFilms.
+You have the option to set up an email ID so that IceFilms can notify you when your favorite show is available.
+There might be chances that IceFilms doesn’t function for you as desired because the GitHub version was never updated.
+You can fall back to LetMeWatchThis which is an alternative to IceFilms.

-Plex might have cited that the number of users using Plex channels are minuscule but the availability of plugins is vast.
+Plex might have cited that the number of users using Plex channels is minuscule but the availability of plugins is vast.
 This GitHub page has a list of some other small Plex plugins which can open TV, music channels for you.
-WebTools also has a vast app repository which lets you install plugins at a single click.
+WebTools also has a vast app repository that lets you install plugins at a single click.